ravirojha/ravi-calorie-calculator/README.md

 -> Admin can also see the report screen with the following information.
 > Number of added entries in the last 7 days vs. added entries the week before that.
-> The average number of calories added per user for the last 7 days
+> The average number of calories added per user for the last 7 days -> Admin can see a screen with all existing users, edit their information and add new users.